capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

 * Health bar of user(s) reaching 0 must trigger a defeat result.

-* Users should see a quest result at the end of each quest (either victory or defeat).
+* Users must see a quest result at the end of each quest (either victory or defeat).

 * Users must be able to log out.